braydenc303/gitPractice/README.md

     git branch reset-me
     ```

 15. Switch into your reset-me branch.
-Add another blank line to your README.txt file followed by:
+Add another blank line to your experiments.txt file followed by:

     >I am going to reset this branch.